DamienGeorge/DamienGeorge/README.md

 I'm a .Net developer who loves to work on different challenges.

-* 🌍  I'm based in Manchester
+* 🌍  I'm based in UK
 * ✉️  You can contact me at [daneipegeorge@gmail.com](mailto:daneipegeorge@gmail.com)
 * 🧠  I'm learning .Net 6 and Azure fundamentals
 * 🤝  I'm open to collaborating on Blazor Server and .Net projects.